cogsandsquigs/jundler/README.md

 ## Why Jundler?

 Jundler, unlike other executable bundlers (like [pkg](https://github.com/vercel/pkg), [boxednode](https://github.com/mongodb-js/boxednode), or [js2bin](https://github.com/criblio/js2bin)), uses the latest [Single Executable Application API](https://nodejs.org/api/single-executable-applications.html).
 And, unlike other bundlers, Jundler is written in Rust, which makes it faster and more efficient!
-Jundler also supports:

--   Cross-compilation
--   TypeScript and Modules (via ESBuild)
--   Automatic codesigning for macOS (Windows coming soon!)
--   And more!
+For more features, see the [FAQ](#faq).

 ## Requirements